 The plan of the paper is as follows.
 Section 2 discusses the univariate and multivariate GARCH models to be estimated.
 Section 3 explains the data, descriptive statistics and unit root tests.
-Section 4 describes the empirical estimates and some diagnostic tests of the univariate and multivariate models, and forecasts 1-day ahead conditional correlations.
-Section 5 provides some concluding remarks.
+Section 4 describes the empirical estimates and some diagnostic tests of the univariate and multivariate models, and forecasts of 1-day ahead conditional correlations.
+Section 5 presents the economic implications for optimal hedge ratios and optimal portfolio weights.
+Section 6 provides some concluding remarks.

-2. Econometric models
+2. Econometric Models

-This section presents the CCC model of Bollerslev (1990), VARMA-GARCH model of Ling and McAleer (2003), and VARMA-AGARCH model of McAleer, Hoti and Chan (2009).
-These models assume constant conditional correlations, and do not suffer from the curse of dimensionality, as compared with the VECH and BEKK models (see McAleer et al. (2008) and Caporin and McAleer (2009)).
-The VARMA-GARCH model of Ling and McAleer (2003) assumes symmetry in the effects of positive and negative shocks of equal magnitude on the conditional volatility, and is given by
+This section presents the constant conditional correlation (CCC) model of Bollerslev (1990), the VARMA-GARCH model of Ling and McAleer (2003) and VARMA-AGARCH model of McAleer, Hoti and Chan (2009).
+These models assume constant conditional correlations, and do not suffer from the problem of dimensionality, as compared with the VECH and BEKK models, and also possess regularity and statistical properties, unlike the DCC model (see McAleer et al. (2008) and Carporin and McAleer (2009, 2010) for detailed explanations of these issues).

+In explaining a vector of oil prices, Y, the VARMA-GARCH model of Ling and McAleer (2003), assumes symmetry in the effects of positive and negative shocks of equal magnitude on the conditional volatility, and is given by